Fair pay, fair play: the case for salary transparency

 About this author

-Sarah has worked in a number of roles in the Recruitment industry for over 25 years.
-At Hays , Sarah works in our Solutions & Advisory team, working directly with clients to navigate their talent challenges.
-She has specific responsibility for our analytics and insights services which include benchmarking, working with a range of clients in the public, private and Not for profit sectors.
+Sarah has worked in a number of roles in the recruitment industry over the course of 25 years.
+At Hays, Sarah works in our Solutions & Advisory team, working directly with clients to navigate their talent challenges.
+She has specific responsibility for our analytics and insights services which include salary benchmarking, and works with a range of clients in the public, private and not-for-profit sectors.